California Army National Guard: Early 20th century

 The Militia Act of 1903 organized the various state militias into the present National Guard system.
 Between the wars the 79th Infantry Brigade existed in the state, with the 159th and 184th Infantry Regiments.

 The California Army National Guard played an important role in World War II.
 One of the most illustrious California military units, the 40th Infantry Division, fought against the Imperial Japanese in the Pacific.
 California's 184th Infantry Regiment also fought in the Pacific Theater.
 The 40th Tank Company took part in the defense of Luzon, but was forced to surrender at Bataan.
 CA National Guard units also found themselves in the European theater of the war.
 The 144th Field Artillery Group and 159th Infantry Regiment both fought in one of the most infamous battles of the war, the Battle of the Bulge.

 Soon after World War II the 49th Infantry Division was organized in the state, but it disappeared after later reorganization.
-On 1 February 1976, the 49th Infantry Brigade, California Army National Guard, was redesignated the 49th MP Brigade at Alameda, California.
+On 1 February 1976, the 49th Infantry Brigade, CA ARNG, was redesignated the 49th MP Brigade at Alameda, California.